 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

 Regional & Community Outreach connects the Bank to Main Street via structured dialogues and two-way conversations on small business, mortgages, and household credit.

 Economic Education improves public knowledge about the Federal Reserve System, monetary policy implementation, and promoting financial stability through the Museum and programs for K-16 students and educators, and the community.

 Fields of interest Labor Economics, Applied Econometrics, Program Evaluation, Economics of Education

-Wilbert van der Klaauw is a Vice President in the Microeconomic and Regional Studies Function.
-He is a labor economist and applied econometrician whose research interests include the study of life cycle labor supply and occupational choice decisions, the economic determinants of household formation and dissolution, educational investment and productivity, and econometric approaches to program evaluation.
+Wilbert van der Klaauw is a Senior Vice President in the Microeconomic Studies Function.
+He is a labor economist and applied econometrician whose research interests include the study of life cycle labor supply and occupational choice decisions, household financial behavior and expectations, the economic determinants of household formation and dissolution, educational investment and productivity, and econometric approaches to program evaluation.
 Prior to joining the New York Fed, Dr. van der Klaauw was a Professor at UNC-Chapel Hill and Assistant Professor at New York University.
 He holds a Ph.D. from Brown University.